mapfde/cieb/CompIndex/CompIndex-draft.md

             [C] Uses available ontology browsing tools to explore the ontologies used in a particular dataset
         [B] Manipulating RDF Data
-            [C] Understands the SPARQL Graph Store HTTP protocol for editing graphs on remote servers
+            [C] Knows the SPARQL 1.1 Update language for updating, creating, and removing RDF graphs in a Graph Store [D] Uses INSERT to add triples
+                [D] Uses DELETE to remove triples
-            [C] Uses SPARQL to inserting, deleting, modifying RDF data [D] Uses POST to add triples to an existing graph [D] Uses GET to retrieve triples from a default graph or a named graph [D] Uses PUT to insert set of triples into a new graph (or replace an existing graph) [D] Uses DELETE to remove a graph
+                [D] Uses the INSERT/DELETE operation to update triples [D] Uses a CONSTRUCT query to preview changes before executing an INSERT/DELETE operation [C] Knows the SPARQL 1.1 Graph Store HTTP protocol for updating graphs on a Web server (in arguably "RESTful" style) [D] Uses GET to retrieve triples from a default graph or a named graph [D] Uses PUT to insert set of triples into a new graph (or replace an existing graph) [D] Uses DELETE to remove a graph
-                [D] Uses proper syntax to request specific media types, such as Turtle
+                [D] Uses POST to add triples to an existing graph [D] Uses proper syntax to request specific media types, such as Turtle
+            [C] Understands the difference between SQL query language (which operates on database tables) and SPARQL (which operates on RDF graphs)

     [A] Creating Linked Data applications
         [B] Storing RDF data